EonOfCatastrophe/EonOfCatastrophe/README.md

 Hello, mate!
 Call me Toast.
 (Or pony names if you prefer them)

 For starters, I'm a pretty nice guy, but of course everyone has their own set of boundaries.
 I'm usually active on PT but often semi-afk.
-Or possibly trolling people or messing around.
+Though, possibly messing around.

 You can approach me, though I suggest whispering.
 I'd miss out on the actual message.